Image

 Phase N/A

-• No special gym equipment is needed, and compensation is not mentioned.
+• No special gym equipment is required for the exercises.

 Study details